abhinavgudipati/AmongUs-Game/README.md

 - You will need Java14 environment for running this code.

 ## Bugs
-- In case the code is not running, you can copy paste the code on your Main.java file in your IntelliJ platform.
+- In case the code is not running on your default terminal, you can copy paste the code on your Main.java file in your IntelliJ platform.

 Have fun!!!